IsobelleLibert/mooc_rr/module2/ressources/jupyter.md

 1.3 Other languages
 -------------------

-Jupyter is not limited to Pytyhon and R. Many other languages are available: [<https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels), including non-free languages like SAS, Mathematica, Matlab...
+Jupyter is not limited to Python and R. Many other languages are available: [<https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels), including non-free languages like SAS, Mathematica, Matlab...
 Note that the maturity of these kernels differs widely.

 None of these other languages have been deployed in the context of our MOOC but you may want to read the next sections to learn how to set up your own Jupyter on your computer and benefit from these extensions.